moxy-community/Moxy/README.md

 implementation 'com.github.moxy-community:moxy-android:moxyVersion'
 ```
 ### AppCompat module integration
-If you use AppCompat, use `MvpAppCompatActivity` and `MvpAppCompatFragment` add this:
+If you are going to use AppCompat, you'll need `MvpAppCompatActivity` and `MvpAppCompatFragment` classes.
+Add this:
 ```groovy
 implementation 'com.github.moxy-community:moxy-app-compat:moxyVersion'
 ```
 ### AndroidX module integration
-If you use AndroidX, use `MvpAppCompatActivity` and `MvpAppCompatFragment` add this:
+If you're using AndroidX, you'll need a different implementation for `MvpAppCompatActivity` and `MvpAppCompatFragment` classes.
+Use this one:
 ```groovy
 implementation 'com.github.moxy-community:moxy-androidx:moxyVersion'
 ```
-### AndroidX(Google material) module integration
+### AndroidX (Google material) module integration
-If you use google material, use `MvpBottomSheetDialogFragment` add this:
+If you're using Google material, use `MvpBottomSheetDialogFragment` and add this:
 ```groovy
 implementation 'com.github.moxy-community:moxy-material:moxyVersion'
 ```
 ## New Features and Compiler option for Migration from old version

 By default, each `MvpView` method must have an annotation `@StateStrategyType`.
-In the old version of Moxy, it was allowed to miss strategy for methods.
-In this case, the default strategy was applied.
+In the old version of Moxy it was allowed to miss a strategy for methods.
+In this case a default strategy was applied.

 You can fallback to the old behavior.
-To do this, set the disableEmptyStrategyCheck parameter to true.
+To do this, set the `disableEmptyStrategyCheck` parameter to true.
 ```kotlin
 disableEmptyStrategyCheck : ‘true’
 ```

-In this case, the default strategy will be `AddToEndSingleStrategy`.
-In old version default strategy was` AddToEndStrategy`.
+In this case the default strategy will be `AddToEndSingleStrategy`.
+In the old version the default strategy was `AddToEndStrategy`.

-To change default strategy, provide for `defaultMoxyStrategy` parameter the full class name of new default strategy.
+To change default strategy provide for the `defaultMoxyStrategy` parameter a full class name of the new default strategy.

 ```kotlin
 defaultMoxyStrategy : 'moxy.viewstate.strategy.OneExecutionStateStrategy'
 ```

-If compiler finds `MvpView` method without annotation `@StateStrategyType` it show this error with standard method for notifying about compilation problems.For ease of migration from older versions, we have provided an additional mechanism: `EmptyStrategyHelper`.
+If the compiler finds `MvpView` method without the `@StateStrategyType` annotation, it'd show an error via standard method for notifying about compilation problems.
+For ease of migration from older versions we have provided an additional mechanism: `EmptyStrategyHelper`.
 It collects all the errors associated with an empty strategy in one place.
 Using it, you can easily navigate from the `EmptyStrategyHelper` directly to the method with a missing strategy.

-To switch the error output method, enable the option
+To switch the error output method enable this option
 ```kotlin
 enableEmptyStrategyHelper : 'true'
 ```

-How to correctly use compilation flags see at [sample-app build.gradle file](https://github.com/moxy-community/Moxy/blob/develop/sample-app/build.gradle)
+How to correctly use compilation flags see in the [sample-app build.gradle file](https://github.com/moxy-community/Moxy/blob/develop/sample-app/build.gradle)

 ## ProGuard\R8
 Moxy project already includes ProGuard rule files, no additional configuration required.